Art History and Museum Studies

 Prerequisite(s): ARTH 101 or ARTH 102 or ARTH 103 or ARTH 104 or ARTH 106

-ARTH 333 Late Medieval Art and Architecture 4 Credit Hours
+ARTH 333 Gothic Art and Architecture 4 Credit Hours

-The purpose of this course is to introduce students to the major artistic monuments of Western Europe from approximately 1130 to 1400.
-Through assigned readings, class lectures, and discussions, students will learn about late medieval architectural design principles, engineering, and church symbolism.
+The purpose of this course is to introduce students to the major artistic monuments of Western Europe from approximately 1130 to 1400, known widely as the Gothic era.
+Through assigned readings, class lectures, and discussions, students will learn about Gothic architectural design principles, engineering, and church symbolism.
 Students will also learn about the significant developments in painting and sculpture that laid the groundwork for the Renaissance.
 We will also consider the function of art in wider society, the growth of private devotional imagery, and trends in monastic spirituality.
 (AY).

 ARTH 335 Women in Medieval Art 4 Credit Hours